Natasmm/rsschool-cv/cv.md

 *********
 ## **Briefly About Myself**
-Having started my career as a haematologists in a leading Minsk city hospital, soon I changed my interests to marketing in pharmaceuticals and still have passion to it.
+Having started my career as a haematologists in a leading Minsk city hospital, soon I changed the interests to marketing in pharmaceuticals and still have passion to it.

 A year ago I decided to go deeply to the marketing, to concentrate on internet part of it, considering it the most perspective and interesting development direction.
 Some of my clients need web-site, so that I started to do small web-sites using no-code programming.
 Considering, that some moments need code (html, css, jquery, JS) understanding, I joined RS school to understand, what and where looking for, if needed.